alexandertrefz/essence/examples/league/README.md

-- **A Namespace is where a Type's rules live.** [`Standings.es`](Standings.es) declares `Standing` and a `namespace Standing for Standing is Comparable` whose `compare(to:)` *is* the ranking rule — points, goal difference, goals scored, name — so `Standings.ranked` is one `sort()` with no comparison passed. `is Printable` on `Fixture` and `Outcome` lets a fixture print itself and a form guide join into `WDLDW`.
+- **A Namespace is where a Type's rules live.** [`Standings.es`](Standings.es) declares `Standing` and a `namespace Standing for Standing is Comparable` whose `compare(to:)` *is* the ranking rule — points, goal difference, goals scored, name, chained with `Ordering::then` so that each key decides only what the ones before it left equal — so `Standings.ranked` is one `sort()` with no comparison passed. `is Printable` on `Fixture` and `Outcome` lets a fixture print itself and a form guide join into `WDLDW`.
 - **Every count is a fold.** The season is walked once, `fixtures::reduce`, and each Case of a fixture is taken apart by a Pattern into exactly the names the arm needs.
 Recording a result is one Record update, `{ @ with … }`.
-- **A Dictionary where the data is keyed.** The rows are worked out in a `Dictionary<Team, Standing>`, so a fixture reaches the two rows it changes instead of every row being asked about every fixture. `Dictionary.of` builds the blank table out of the teams, `update(at:with:)` records a result — and it answers the table unchanged where the key holds nothing, which is what makes a fixture between teams this table is not about change nothing.
+- **A Dictionary where the data is keyed.** The rows are worked out in a `Dictionary<Team, Standing>`, so a fixture reaches the two rows it changes instead of every row being asked about every fixture. `index(on:)` keys the blank rows by the team each is about — the one-to-one crossing from a List to a Dictionary — `update(at:with:)` records a result, and it answers the table unchanged where the key holds nothing, which is what makes a fixture between teams this table is not about change nothing.
 A `Team` is a Record, and a Record is a key like any other: it is found by asking the Record's own `is`.
-The rows are then read back through the teams, which is what carries the proof that the table has rows.
-  [`Season.tests.es`](Season.tests.es) keys the finished table by team code the same way, so a test asks for a row by name and gets an `Optional`.
+The rows are then read back through the teams, which is what carries the proof that the table has rows. [`Season.tests.es`](Season.tests.es) indexes the finished table by team code the same way, so a test asks for a row by name and gets an `Optional`.
 - **Refinements instead of Optionals.** `teams` is a `NonEmptyList<Team>` — writing the items down is the proof — so `Standings.leader(of:)` answers a `Standing` rather than an `Optional`, and `pointsPerGame` divides by `played` inside the `if` that proved it non-zero, where the quotient is bare.
-- **Exact until the last step.** A rate is a `Rational` — `15/7`, not `2.142857…` — and the whole league's mean is `average` over a List of exact rates. [`Table.es`](Table.es) holds the one place a number is rounded:
+- **Exact until the last step.** A rate is a `Rational` — `15/7`, not `2.142857…` — and the whole league's mean is `average` over a List of exact rates. [`Main.es`](Main.es) holds the one place a number is rounded:
-  `Decimal.formatted`, when a value becomes text.
+  `rate::toString(as #Decimal, toPlaces 2)`, when a value becomes text.
+- **A table that measures itself.** [`Table.es`](Table.es) declares its ten columns — a heading and which end the cell is padded at — and `render` measures each one against every cell that stands in it, headings included, by turning the grid on its side with `transpose()`.
+No width is written down, so renaming a team moves the whole table, and a goal difference reads with its sign through `toString(showingSign #Always)`.
 - **Modules.** Four files, private by default, `import { … }` / `export { … }`
   naming exactly what crosses.